 - Game plans for each basic path as well as foundational action items so you can get started immediately.

-If you have an questions, drop a comment below.
+If you have any questions, drop a comment below.

-If you’re serious about starting an online business and making some real money, you can get started with my free 1-Page Freedom Plan.
+If you're serious about starting an online business and making some real money on the interwebs, start by finding your niche.